TracySu/tracysu.github.com/_posts/2013-04-06-one-little-happy-thing.md

 ---

-We met around 7pm in an officer at Taksim square, Istanbul.
+We met around 7pm in an office at Taksim square, Istanbul.
 Soon she found a seat next to me, and her yoga mat attracted my attention.
 I then asked if she's go camping.
 She said no, just do yoga anywhere.
 I pondered what a passion!

 Then we naturally started chatting.
 She's German, teaching in an international school in Switzerland now.
 Must has been travelling a lot, judged from her dress and knapsack, shabby but compact.